Pickled Eggs

 How to Make Pickled Eggs

-Have you ever wondered how to pickle eggs?
-Making pickled eggs is so much easier than it sounds:
+Making pickled eggs is so much easier and quicker than it sounds.
+Here’s an overview of the process:

-Step 2: Run cool water over the eggs until they cool substantially.
-Either shake the pan now to crack the egg shells, or take each egg out individually and crack both ends, then gently roll the egg on the counter under the palm of your hand.
+Step 2: Run cold water over the eggs until they are cool enough to handle.
+Either shake the pan now to crack the eggshells, or take each egg out individually and crack both ends, then gently roll the egg on the counter under the palm of your hand.
 Peel the eggs under cool running water, starting at the large end of the egg to get under the membrane.

-Step 3: To lightly pickle the eggs, place eggs in a bowl or glass jar with the beets.
+Step 3: Place the cooked and peeled eggs in a bowl or large jar with the beets.
 Combine the vinegar, cloves, and water in a small saucepan.
 Bring to a boil.
-Pour the vinegar mixture over the eggs and beets, and let the eggs sit for about 2 hours for a light pink color that only penetrates the edges of the eggs.
+Pour the hot pickling solution over the eggs and beets.
+Let the eggs sit at room temperature in the brine solution for about 2 hours for a light pink color that only penetrates the edges of the eggs.

 My favorite way to serve homemade pickled eggs is to make them into absolutely lovely (and delectable) deviled eggs.
-These are a great addition to a brunch buffet, or as part of a mezze platter or simply served with cocktails or other appetizers.
-The egg yolk filling of deviled eggs has a sweetness to it that is such a nice sweet and sour pairing in the pickled egg whites.
+These are a great addition to a brunch buffet, or as part of a mezze platter, or simply served with cocktails or other appetizers.
+The egg yolk filling of deviled eggs has a subtle sweetness that pairs perfectly with the tangy egg whites.

 Deviled eggs on a blue plate lined with a doilie.